-It's Cheaper in Mexico: A Frequently-Updated Newsletter on Why That Is
+It's Cheaper in Mexico: A Newsletter

 The United States

 Just like in the U.S., prices will vary with how expensive your area is, for example, prices will be lower in Mazatlán (a working Mexican town) versus Cabo San Lucas (which is more strictly a resort community).
 You can expect to pay at least a third less, and probably closer to half of what you pay at home.

 Presumably, part of the reason that costs associated with food in Mexico are lower is because of related costs such as cheaper labor to distribute it.
 Another reason is that Mexico fixes the price on some staple foods such as beans, eggs, tortillas, and milk.